Canonical variational completion and 4D Gauss-Bonnet gravity

-Let us start by a simple remark.
-It is already known, \cite[p.
-147]{Krupka-book}, that, if a second order PDE system is variational, then it must be linear in the second order derivatives of the dependent variable.
-The truncated Gauss-Bonnet terms $A_{\mu \nu}$ are not linear in the second order derivatives of $g_{\mu \nu}$, see Appendix \ref{App:A}, in any dimension.
-Hence, independently of the value of $D$, they cannot represent the Euler-Lagrange expressions of any Lagrangian. \\ In the following, we aim to determine a correction term to be added to $A_{\mu \nu}$, so as to make them variational.
+To justify the above statement, we use the following result, \cite[p.
+147]{Krupka-book}: If a second order PDE system is locally variational, then it must be linear in the second order derivatives of the dependent variable.
+Or, the truncated Gauss-Bonnet terms $A_{\mu \nu}$ are not linear in the second order derivatives of $g_{\mu \nu}$, see Appendix \ref{App:A}, in any dimension.
+Hence, independently of the value of $D$, they cannot represent the Euler-Lagrange expressions of any Lagrangian - either coordinate invariant or not. \\

+In the following, we aim to determine a correction term to be added to $A_{\mu \nu}$, so as to make them variational.

 More precisely, we will apply the above described canonical variational completion algorithm to the truncated Gauss-Bonnet gravity equations